 I am an experienced Integrative Psychosynthesis Counsellor, Somatic Experiencing Practitioner and Neuro Affective Relational Model Practitioner.
 This means that I can draw upon a range of different approaches according to your individual needs and that I am equipped to work effectively with developmental and shock trauma.
 I work with a diverse population of people with many different types of struggles.
 My particular style is mindful, relational and non-regressive and I provide a safe and non-judgmental space in which you can work through whatever may be going on for you at your own pace.
 My experience includes working with:

 - Eating disorders

 - Attachment issues

-I provide therapy for short, medium or long term periods, either in person at Seven Sisters or online via Zoom.
+I provide therapy for short, medium or long term periods, either in person in the New Town area of Edinburgh or online via Zoom.